soroorgh93/CheckMyGradeApp/README.md

     Comprehensive unit tests ensure correct functionality and reliability.

   💬 Chatbot:
-    👋 CheckMyGrade Chatbot assist you in managing and exploring your academic records effortlessly.
-Whether you're a student wanting to check your grades or a professor managing courses and student progress!
+     CheckMyGrade Chatbot assist you in managing and exploring your academic records effortlessly.
+Whether you're a student wanting to check your grades or a professor managing courses and student progress👋:

       📋 View and update student records.
       📝 Add or manage courses and professor assignments.
       🔒 Securely log in and manage your profile.